samiralam/rules-compendium/docs/phb/3-character-classes/warlock.md

 ### Level 9: Contact Patron

 In the past, you usually contacted your patron through intermediaries.
 Now you can communicate directly; you always have the [Contact Other Plane](/spells/2619052-contact-other-plane) spell prepared.
-With this feature, you can cast the spell without expending a spell slot to contact your patron, and you automatically succeed on the spell’s saving throw.
+With this feature, you can cast the spell without expending a spell slot to contact your patron, and you automatically succeed on the spell's saving throw.

-Once you cast the spell with this feature, you can’t do so in this way again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you cast the spell with this feature, you can't do so in this way again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ### Level 11: Mystic Arcanum